boki1/eugene-slides/README.md

-### Presentation on the storage subsystem of Eugene
+### Presentation on the server subsystem of Eugene

 *Uses create-new-revealjs-template*.